PortalNetZone/project_hi/draft-README2.md

 (Hi) marcosranes@ubuntu21-vbox:~/Desktop/Hi$ wr
 > # Now we're going to have the hi list to get and run some commands and see their respective behaviors
 > ## As you can see, we already have gotten started from the bottom to up, headed by Write Mode.
 > under that draft you can type everything you need.
-Don't worry about typed errors, you know you can edit them lately.
+Don't worry about typed errors, 'cause you know you can edit them later.
 > As you can see once you already hhave skipped to the next row, you can't get back for editing the previous, keep calm
 > and wrap the things up here firstly." rw
 (Hi) marcosranes@ubuntu21-vbox:~/Desktop/Hi$ wr